jamesmanning/sffa/what-is-food-addiction.md

 Make no mistake: [modern processed food is very much an engineered product](http://www.cbc.ca/m/news/health/food-cravings-engineered-by-industry-1.1395225).

-> &#8220;[Salt](http://www.cbc.ca/news/health/story/2009/07/23/f-salt-reducing-health-risks.html), [sugar](http://www.cbc.ca/news/health/story/2012/06/19/f-10-sugar-facts.html) and [fat](http://www.cbc.ca/news/health/story/2013/02/08/oil-fat-omega-diet-heart.html) are the three pillars of the processed food industry,&#8221; Michael Moss said. &#8220;And while the industry hates the world &#8216;addiction' more than any other word, the fact of the matter is, their research has shown them that when they hit the very perfect amounts of each of those ingredients … they will have us buy more, eat more.&#8221;
+> &#8220;[Salt](http://www.cbc.ca/news/health/story/2009/07/23/f-salt-reducing-health-risks.html), [sugar](http://www.cbc.ca/news/health/story/2012/06/19/f-10-sugar-facts.html) and [fat](http://www.cbc.ca/news/health/story/2013/02/08/oil-fat-omega-diet-heart.html) are the three pillars of the processed food industry,&#8221; Michael Moss said. &#8220;And while the industry hates the world 'addiction' more than any other word, the fact of the matter is, their research has shown them that when they hit the very perfect amounts of each of those ingredients … they will have us buy more, eat more.&#8221;

 And this starts showing us exactly why food addiction is such a recent phenomenon.
 The addictive nature of food is something that's only been really maximized and engineered in recent history.
 People that would have been food addicts 50 years ago weren't exposed to the kinds of foods we get exposed to now, so they didn't suffer from the addictions we do now.